dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ```
 (url) is optional and can be used to show more information on the matter for the client.

-If the functionality has fully deprecated and is no longer used by the API, the API must return a response that contains a 410-Gone status code.
+If the functionality has fully deprecated and is no longer used by the API, the API must return a response that contains a 410-Gone Status Code.

 Additionally, developers should be removing unused dependencies and libraries that are deprecated or no longer supported.
 Reviews of used libraries and dependencies should be conducted regularly.